percy9427/OctoPrint-JamSentry/README.md

 A password is also sent along to ensure that it is a legitimate JamSentry alert.
 To receive the alert properly, the following must be setup in the octoprint JamSentry plugin settings:
  1. The address of the JamSentry (typically http://192.168.1.xxx).
 If the printer has multiple JamSentry units (one per extruder), then only one can be displayed.
-However JamSentry will still receive alerts from all units.
+However the JamSentry plugin will still receive alerts from all units.
  The status can be displayed on a separate webpage.
 It isn't necessary to setup this parameter, but by having the JamSentry status available as a tab, it just makes things easier.
  2. The port to listen on.
 This defaults to 27100.
 You can change the default that JamSentry uses.
 The JamSentry